Last Updated on October 11, 2022 by Luke Feldbrugge

 2. Check for Potential Water Damage

 When buying a home with a sump pump, you should be sure to check for potential water damage that may have occurred before the installation of the sump pump.
 Usually, this is the reason a sump pump was installed in the first place.
-But it’s important to note any water damage you see since it will need to be repaired by a company like ServiceMaster Restoration by Zaba.
 If there’s extreme flooding, a sump pump may not be able to prevent all the water from flooding your basement, so it’s crucial you take proper precautions once you’re all moved in.

 If this feels like it’s making the home buying process even more complicated, don’t worry.
 Our real estate specialists throughout the country can make buying a home simple, and a lot less stressful.
-Simply register with Homes for Heroes and we’ll get going on making the process as easy as possible.
+Simply sign up to speak with one of our local Homes for Heroes specialists, and we’ll get going on making the process as easy as possible.
 As an added bonus, we’ll help you save money too.
-In fact, heroes who partner with our specialists save an average of $2,400 when buying a home.
+In fact, heroes who partner with our specialists save an average of $3,000 when buying a home.

 3. Check for Structural Damage

 Flooding is a nasty business and large amounts of water can do severe structural damage to your home.
 Although sump pumps can stop most of the water, holes in the structure of your home can cause leaks and lasting damage.
 So, even if you have a sump pump installed in your new place, it’s important to keep an eye out for this kind of damage.

 To save money on professional home inspectors who are experts in this area, go to our local deals page and choose your state from the dropdown menu.
-There you’ll find tons of businesses who provide discounts and special offers to heroes like you.
+There you’ll find local businesses who provide discounts and special offers to heroes like you.

 4. Check the Functionality of the Pump